Niels Juel

-Admiral Niels Juel (8 May 1629 – 8 April 1697) was a Danish-Norwegian naval officer who served as supreme commander of the Royal Dano-Norwegian Navy during the late 17th century and oversaw its development into a blue-water navy.
+Admiral Niels Juel (8 May 1629 – 8 April 1697) was a Danish naval officer who served as supreme commander of the Royal Dano-Norwegian Navy during the late 17th century and oversaw its development into a blue-water navy.
+His victory against Sweden at the Battle of Køge Bay (1677) is regarded as the greatest victory in Danish naval history.
+He also won, one month earlier, the Battle of Møn.